If you can see this check that

 Question 5: Rewrite Rules

 Add to the VirtualHost tag area for the "vm-?-?.linuxzoo.net" virtual host a ServerAlias for "host-?-?.linuxzoo.net".
 Remember to replace the ? characters with the details for YOUR machine.
 Once again, you can remind yourself of what this is by running the hostname command.
-After doing this the use of host-?-? should use the virtual host information for vm-?-?.
+After doing this the use of host-?-? should also use the virtual host information for vm-?-?.

 Add to the end of the VirtualHost tag area for vm-?-? a rewrite rule, such that any use of host-?-?.linuxzoo.net gets an external redirection to rewrite it to vm-?-?.linuxzoo.net.